Buying a purebred cat at a glance

-Coat should look and feel healthy, you should not see or feel any dry skin, scabs, bald patches or signs of fleas.
+The coat should look and feel healthy; you should not see or feel any dry skin, scabs, bald patches or signs of fleas.
 There should not be a greasy feel to the coat, which could mean the kitten has not been properly groomed by his mother.

-Body condition of the kitten should also be evaluated.
-He should look and fell well nourished, and not be scrawny (there’s a difference between scrawny and slender, as some breeds naturally are).
-The belly should be round, but not pot bellied (which is a sign of roundworms).
+Looks and feel well nourished, and not be scrawny (there’s a difference between scrawny and slender, as some breeds naturally are).
+The belly should be round, but not pot-bellied (which is a sign of roundworms).

-Personality.
 The kitten should be confident and outgoing.
 Most kittens either going at 100% or sleeping.
-They should be comfortable around strangers and curious.
+They should be comfortable with strangers and curious.

-Do you plan to for the kitten to be indoors only?
+Do you plan for the kitten to be indoors only?

 Many breeders won’t sell their kittens to people who plan to let their cats outside, unless they are either supervised, in an enclosure or on a harness.
 Too many cats are killed on the roads, or by other animals.